 Post date: 11/03/2016 - 08:03

 The latest from Marshall and the Martins keeps it pretty trad surf - despite banjo in the second track and apparently some bagpipes somewhere.
 Though that second track "Weston" is a good one, the more it sticks to a trad surf sound the more I found myself enjoying the songs.
 "Bundamba", "Mulliwippi" and "Maxwin" all did a great job of tapping into a 60's locked-in mindset and surf mood, while the beach party numbers like "Steley" and "Melton" have that squeaky clean sound that a bedroom/...Read more

 Post date: 10/18/2016 - 07:59

 After 2 EPs with similarly crude album art, this very persistanly robot supremacist band has put out their first LP.
 While one might expect clean sinewave tones from a robot band, Tsunamibots actually have a pretty trashy tone with occasional sound effects thrown in.
 Song structures are simple, easy to bounce along to and despite their forceful message, they still know how to have fun.
 Take the lighthearted beach party number "Robotic Meltdown", which even cuts loose enough to include...Read more

-The first LP from Operation: Diamond Bikini follows the example laid forth by their first EP: generally fast and forceful surf with dash of quirky sense of humor thrown in.
+The first LP from Operation: Diamond Bikini follows the example laid forth by their : generally fast and forceful surf with dash of quirky sense of humor thrown in.
 That humor usually takes the form of sound clips, which compliment the music well and don't go overboard.
 Guitar tone is generally pretty clear and staccato and have the...Read more